mrballistic/playdateTest/README.md

 Learn from my fails :)

-Slowly working my way up to building a viable game on the playdate.
+Slowly working my way up to building a viable game on the playdate, and learning Lua along the way.

 ## Requirements
 - [VS Code](https://code.visualstudio.com)